It's never too soon to start thinking about Spring road trips!

 From there, take I-310 south to LA-18, a scenic road that hugs the Mississippi, curving along with it to Evergreen Plantation, about an hour away.
 Listed on the National Register of Historic Places, the complex covers 37 buildings, including 22 slave cabins.

-A walking tour is available, though reservations advised.
+A walking tour is available, though reservations are advised.

 Continue on scenic LA-18, and stop along the way at cemeteries, churches, and picturesque places that catch your eye.
 Cross the river at Route 70 after White Hall and take the I-10 north for about an hour to Baton Rouge.